su-mt4007/su-mt4007.github.io/lectures/week-4.md

 Using the syntax described above, we can chain multiple operations to generate the desired table.
 You can see more operations on [W3](https://www.w3schools.com/sql/default.asp).

-Since the SQL syntax has been adopted by both `pandas` and `tidyverse`, it will not be difficult to learn the content above.
+Since the SQL syntax has been adopted by both `pandas` and `tidyverse`, the content above will not be completely new to learn.

 ### Storing Data